MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/findpatterns.md

 result.code() # Equivalent to result.code(task=result.Tasks.classify)
 ```

-## Extraction and Standardization
+## Extraction and standardization

-The **Find Patterns Operation** is designed not only to identify patterns in the input strings and
+**Find Patterns Operation** is designed not only to identify patterns in input strings and
-cluster the given data or check the given data as per these patterns, but to also produce code that
+cluster or check the given data per these patterns, but to also produce code that
-can be easily modified to perform further operations such as extracting relevant parts of the strings
+can be easily modified to perform further operations, such as extracting relevant parts of the strings
 or normalizing the data.
 We illustrate these use cases.

 Suppose we have with us a `pandas` data frame having columns `Name` and `BirthDate`.
 We want to process